kolenaIO/kolena/docs/metrics/averaging-methods.md

 - [**Micro**](#micro-average): global average of per-sample TP, FP, FN scores
 - [**Weighted**](#weighted-average): mean of all per-class scores, weighted by sample sizes for each class

+!!!example
+    You can access an example use of Macro Aggregation Methods on the [KITTI Vision Benchmark Suite](https://shorturl.at/B1aRL) on Kolena's public dataset.

 ## Example: Multiclass Classification

 Let’s consider the following multiclass classification metrics, computed across a total of 10 samples: